GOP-led Senate panel advances Barrett despite Dems’ boycott

 Democratic senators refused to show up in protest of the GOP’s rush to install Trump’s nominee to replace the late Justice Ruth Bader Ginsburg.
 Never has the Senate confirmed a Supreme Court nominee so close to a presidential election.

-The Republicans, who hold the majority, voted unanimously in favor of Barrett, a conservative judge.
-Instead of attending, the Democrats displayed posters at their desks of Americans they say have benefited from the Affordable Care Act now being challenged in court.
+All 12 Republicans on the panel voted in favor of Barrett, a conservative judge.
+The no-show Democrats displayed posters at their desks of Americans they say have benefited from the Affordable Care Act now being challenged in court.
 Senators plan to convene a rare weekend session ahead of a final confirmation vote expected Monday.

 “This is a groundbreaking, historic moment,” said Sen. Lindsey Graham, R-S.C., the committee chairman.
 “We did it.”

-Trump’s Republican allies in the Senate are counting on Barrett’s ascent to improve their standing with voters.
-The court could open a new era of rulings on the Affordable Care Act, abortion access and even the results of the presidential election.

-“We should not be moving forward on this nomination,” Senate Democratic Leader Chuck Schumer said Wednesday in announcing the boycott.
-He called Barrett’s views “so far out of the mainstream.”

-Unable stop the confirmation, Democrats have been trying unsuccessfully to stall the process until after the Nov.
+Unable to stop the confirmation, Democrats have been trying unsuccessfully to stall the process until after the Nov.
 3 election, so the winner of the presidency could name the new nominee.
-“These are all such violations of American norms, values, decency and honor,” Schumer said.

 Barrett, an appellate court judge from Indiana, appeared for three days before the panel last week, batting back Democrats’ questions.
 She was asked about her approach to legal questions surrounding abortion access, gay marriage and the nation’s tradition of a peaceful transfer of presidential power.